 MSc in Cybernetics from the NTNU and business studies at BI.
 More than 10 years of experience within oil & gas projects.
 Prior to joining Heavelock AS Martin had worked 8 years for Norwegian oilfield service company Reinertsen with maintenance and modifications on the Norwegian Continental Shelf.

 PhD in Process Technology and MBA in Technology Management.
-Background from working in various technical, project and operational roles for Norske Skog, Reinertsen, Equinor and Solids.Experts in Norway and abroad.
-Considerable offshore experience from NCS and South-China Sea.
+Background from various technical, project and operational roles with Norske Skog, Reinertsen, BRI Cleanup and Equinor in Norway and abroad.
+Considerable offshore experience from NCS, South-China Sea and offshore Brasil.